allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ### Finding 2 — Grade G Is the Most Profitable Grade
 Counterintuitively, Grade G — the riskiest grade — delivers the highest net yield at **+33.97%** and ranks #1 on portfolio profitability.
 High rates (33.92% average) more than compensate for charge-off losses ($342,350 across 132 loans).
 This finding challenges the assumption that riskier grades are less profitable.

-**Recommendation:** Evaluate whether Grade G loan volume can be selectively expanded for borrowers with strong employment history and stable income, where the rate premium is justified by genuine risk rather than grade label alone.
+**Recommendation:** Evaluate whether limited expansion of Grade G originations is warranted after validating profitability, borrower-level risk characteristics, concentration effects, and performance stability using production data.

 ---